 Crucially, the bicycle is also set to occupy a central role in the transition towards low-carbon lifestyles and economies.
 Climate scientists have made it clear: if we are serious about the climate emergency we need to drive less.
 According to Kevin Anderson, Deputy Director of the Tyndall Centre for Climate Change Research, even if the car sector in the UK adheres to new standards, transitions to electric vehicles by 2035 and shifts to very low carbon electricity by 2030-35, a rapid reduction in vehicle-km of 40 to 60% is still needed to meet the Paris 2°- 1.5°C commitment.

-These reductions in driving have to be facilitated by an improvement and expansion of public transport and accessible walking and cycling path networks.
+These reductions in driving have to be facilitated by better land use planning and an improvement and expansion of public transport and accessible walking and cycling path networks.
 But such a fundamental transformation is also about changing our mindsets, goals and expectations, having the courage to imagine how things could be different, and taking advantage of every opportunity to move in the right direction.

 A growing number of birdwatchers are already doing so and are finding it to be a joyful experience.